thetompham/PacMen-Exercise/README.md

 If you have question email: tomlepham@gmail.com

 ## Roadmap:
-Would love to add more features to the movement
+Would love to add more features to the movement, more buttons (stop/go)

 ## License information:
 Copywright (C) MIT Pro Coding Bootcamp Program - Emeritus